 Freight rail bypass

 There has also been discussion about including a future freight railroad bypass in the SH 130 corridor.
 Freight train traffic, like its counterpart truck traffic, has also increased substantially in the region, and the existing railways go right through the center of the cities in the I‑35 corridor, causing recurring traffic congestion problems at the numerous crossings.
-A railway bypass along SH 130 would help reduce congestion in the cities on the corridor and would also free the existing rail line for a long-planned San Antonio-Austin commuter rail line (see below.)
+A railway bypass along SH 130 would help reduce congestion in the cities on the corridor and would also free the existing rail line for a long-planned San Antonio-Austin commuter rail line (

 (Photo by Ricardo B. Brazziell/